Pierre-Michel de Lovinfosse

-Pierre-Michel de Lovinfosse (2 November 1747 - 10 December 1821) was a painter from what is now Belgium.
-He was born and died in Liège and - with Théodore-Edmond Plumier, Jean-Baptiste Coclers, Nicolas Henri Joseph de Fassin, Léonard Defrance and Paul-Joseph Delcloche - was one of the main Baroque and Rococo painters in the Principality of Liège.
+Pierre-Michel de Lovinfosse (2 November 1747 – 10 December 1821) was a painter from Liège, present-day Belgium.

+He was born and died in Liège and – with Théodore-Edmond Plumier, Jean-Baptiste Coclers, Nicolas Henri Joseph de Fassin, Léonard Defrance, and Paul-Joseph Delcloche – was one of the main Baroque and Rococo painters in the Principality of Liège.

 He married Marie-Élisabeth Dodémont, a colour merchant and widow of the flower painter Dieudonné Deneux.
 He was also a nephew of the painter Paul-Joseph Delcloche.